2008 Alabama Crimson Tide football team: Recruiting class

-After their loss against Utah in the Sugar Bowl, Alabama's final team statistics were released.
+Statistics

 On the defensive side of the ball, of the 119 FBS teams, the Crimson Tide was ranked near the top of all major defensive categories nationally and in conference.
 Nationally, they ranked 2nd in rushing defense (74.14 yards per game), tied for 3rd in total defense (263.50 yards per game), 7th in scoring defense (14.29 points per game) and 30th in passing defense (189.36 yards per game).
 In conference, they ranked 1st in rushing and total defense, 2nd in scoring defense and 7th in passing defense.
 Individually, Rolando McClain led the team with 95 total tackles, 47 of which were assisted, and 48 solo tackles.
 McClain was also tied for 12th in conference and 1st on the team with 12 tackles for loss.
 Bobby Greenwood was 17th in conference and 1st on the team with 5 quarterback sacks.
 Rashad Johnson was tied for 37th nationally, 6th in conference and 1st on the team with 5 of Alabama's 15 total interceptions of the season.

 On offense, of the 119 FBS teams, Alabama ranked 30th in rushing offense (184.64 yards per game), 35th in scoring offense (30.14 points per game), 63rd in total offense (355.79 yards per game) and 97th in passing offense (171.14 yards per game).
 In conference, they ranked 3rd in rushing offense, 5th in scoring offense, 6th in total offense and 9th in passing offense.
 John Parker Wilson led the team in passing offense and completed 187 of 323 passes for 2,273 passing yards and 10 touchdowns.
 Julio Jones led the team with 58 receptions for 924 yards and 4 touchdown receptions.
 Glen Coffee led the team with 233 rushing attempts for 1,383 yards and Mark Ingram II led the team with 12 touchdown runs.